ludolf/ludolfc/README.md

 ### Conditionals

-Conditionals are boolean-condition-controled branches of the program.
+Conditionals are boolean-condition-controlled branches of the program.

 ```
 if condition {